dtangster/cmpe210-environments/README.md

 It allows you to spin up an environment for Ryu, Floodlight, Mininet, and Flowvisor.

+The default application currently spins up an arbitrary Mininet topology and does a `pingall` every 30 seconds while connected to a specific controller.

 ## Prerequisites

 The machine you plan to use to run these instructions on must be Linux based.
 Although